Sherry-Tao/Sherry-Tao/README.md

 I am just starting out learning GitHub and am not too familiar with it yet!
 Please be patient with me~ 😄

-- 🔭 I’m currently working as an Analyst at aAdvantage Consulting
+- 🔭 I’m currently working as an Analyst at Investment Management Association of Singapore
 - 📫 How to reach me: Telegram is probably the best way
 - ⚡ Fun fact: I played Mobile Legends competitively in my undergraduate days